Product Grid Merchandising

 NOTES:

-Using Hard boost, you can move products to the top of search results.
-Hard boost can be achieved by applying the "Boost to Top" operation in the dashboard.
+Using Hard boost/bury, you can move products to the very top or bottom of search results.
+Hard boost can be achieved by applying the "Boost to Top" operation in the dashboard, and Hard bury by applying "Bury to Bottom".

 Query formatting guidelines